tungvoduc/GenericInfoSelectionViewController/README.md

 ```

 <br/>
-GenderTableViewData has infoData array has 2 possible values Male and Female for users to choose, allowsMultipleSelection is false as gender must be only one value.
+GenderTableViewData has *infoData* array has 2 possible values Male and Female for users to choose from, *allowsMultipleSelection* is *false* as gender must be only one value.
 Now our new view controller is:

 ```swift